ThePay/api-client/doc/create-payment.md

 # Creating payment

-You can create payment in two different ways:

-1. the payment will be created by redirecting user to payment gate, the data will be sent by POST parameters
-2. create payment using our API and then redirect user to payment gate, it's recommended way if you want to customize the way how to display payment methods
+The only supported way is to create payment using our API and then redirect user to payment gate.
+Using this approach you can customize the way how to display payment methods.

 ## Usage